Live stake cutting and planting tips

 - Keep the whips!
 (The slender twigs snipped off during stake cutting.)
 Whips will grow nicely if they are planted in very moist areas at the edges of streams and wetlands.
 Push them into the ground as far as they will go without breaking.

 The best time to plant live stakes is during the dormant season.
-In western Washington, this is roughly from the begining of November through the end of February, although live stakes planted in October and March will flourish almost as well.
+In western Washington, this is roughly from the beginning of November through the end of February, although live stakes planted in October and March will flourish almost as well.
 Live stakes can also be planted during the growing season, especially at sites that will remain moist, although survival rates will be lower.
 Plant live stakes whenever you can; any that die can easily be replaced during the dormant season.

 The ethics of plant collection